 This method is designed for Ubuntu installed on Microsoft using Wubi Installer and for those who wish to remove Ubuntu while maintaining current Windows Installation

 This case is a more careful approach that is different from a total hard drive erase.
 With this approach, you can uninstall Ubuntu without losing Windows app and other vital files

 For Windows, 2000/XP uses this tool (Add /Remove Program).

 For Windows Vista/ Windows 7,8 and 10 use this tool (Programs to Uninstall)

 If you still notice the presence of Ubuntu on your Windows, try booting the menu to eliminate traces.
-If a boot does not work, use a software like Easy BCD for menu edition.
+If a boot does not work, use software like Easy BCD for the menu edition.

 For XP users, modify the BOOT.INI file.
 To do this, delete the line that starts with "Ubuntu".
 To modify BOOT.
 INI, do the following

 This guide is simple and straightforward and will safely Uninstall Ubuntu from Windows Dual Boot without any loss of data.
 Ubuntu software serves its purpose for users but the moment you decide to have it removed, any of the case scenarios highlighted above will work well for you.